 - Fit well with ESN and Japanese rubbers

 Nothing can replace the feeling that you get from a Darker Speed 90 in your hand.
-This blade is highly dynamic, offering great touch and the slow speed at low impact and huge power with high spin at high impact.
+This blade is highly dynamic, offering great touch and slow speed at low impact and huge power with a high spin at high impact.
 The optimized thickness and shape provide a highly stable blade with the largest sweet spot.
 If you don’t like vibration, Darker Speed is for you!
 It gives virtually zero vibrations.

 7. Stiga Clipper

 - Thickness: 6.6mm

 - Composition: limba-ayous-ayous-ayous-ayous-ayous-limba

 - Fit very well with Chinese rubber on Forehand, Tenergy rubber on the backhand

 Stiga Clipper (Master FL handle, Champ Handle, CPen Chinese Penhold / read review) is a legend, used by many Chinese players.
 This blade is very popular in Asia.
 Used by Liu Guoliang, this blade is for players who want an all-wood blade without sacrificing speed and power.
 Even in the modern plastic ball era, this blade is fast enough to compete with other offensive class carbon blades.